celmechcongress2026/celmechcongress2026.github.io/travel.md

 permalink: /travel/
 ---

-Participants traveling from Mexico City can reach Oaxaca via flights to the Aeropuerto Internacional de Oaxaca (OAX / Xoxocotlán).
-All flights depart from the Aeropuerto Internacional Benito Juárez (MEX) in Mexico City.
+Participants traveling from Mexico City depart from the Aeropuerto Internacional Benito Juárez (MEX) and arrive at the Aeropuerto Internacional de Oaxaca (OAX / Xoxocotlán).

 ---